IanLee1521/IanLee1521.github.io/_pages/resume.md

 ### Lawrence Livermore National Laboratory

+#### Web Services Team Lead, Livermore Computing, November 2021 - Present

+* Lead team of engineers responisble for maintaining suite of web services supporting ~ 3,000 users, including: Atlassian (Confluence, Jira, Crowd), GitLab, Jupyterhub, Apache, and Nginx services.
+* Serve as lead engineer for deployments and automation, having implemented improvements to bring service downtimes to (<10) minutes rather than hours.
+* Direct and oversee efforts to modernize web technology stack including investigations into application of continuous integration and containerization to support improved reliability and ease of maintainence of services.

+#### Security Operations Team Lead, Livermore Computing, October 2021 - Present

+* Identify gaps and areas for improvement in the overall security posture of Livermore Computing (LC) High Performance Computing (HPC) center.
+* Lead team of engineers focused on continuous monitoring of HPC environment, including: system health and performance monitoring, security monitoring for malicious or undesirable activity, detection and response to issues that arise.
+* Set direction and vision of center wide improvements to automation, including modernizing developer workflows around secure DevOps practices.

 #### Alternate Organization Information System Security Officer (AOISSO), Computation Directorate, April 2018 - Present

 * Responsible for overall security of Livermore Computing (LC) High Performance